Harlem-Launch-Alliance/Stimulant/README.md

 - break out groups of functions into their own files.
 Long files are difficult to read.
 Ideally `main.ino` would only have `void setup()` and `void loop()`

 ## Instructions for use:
-1. Connect all sensors and power source
+1. Connect all sensors and power source.
+2. If using pyros, verify that the the power supply is OFF and then attach them.
-2. Integrate flight computer with rocket (try to keep IMU aligned with axis of rotation)
+2. Integrate the flight computer with rocket (try to keep IMU aligned with axis of rotation)
-3. Put rocket on launch rail
+3. Place rocket on launch rail.
 4. Power on flight computer
+    * **VERIFY**: 1) Make sure rocket is upright on the launch pad.
+2) Make sure Pyros have been disconnected
     * **CAUTION**: Once powered on, any sudden movements may trigger launch detection
 5. Wait at least 5 minutes between powering on and launching to allow for proper sensor calibration
 6. Launch!